| Melbourne — loading...

 Best for: Mexican-inspired pub vibes with tacos and margaritas

+Not a pub in the traditional sense, but serves the same community function.
+Neon-lit space with cactus-lined interiors, a spacious dining hall, and a rooftop bar.
 The tacos are loaded with pork belly, spiced chicken, or mixed veg.
 The margaritas are properly made.
-The Mexican beer selection goes beyond the usual suspects.
-And the rooftop — on a warm evening with a margarita and a plate of tacos — is one of the best outdoor drinking spots in Preston.
+The rooftop on a warm evening is one of the best outdoor drinking spots in Preston.

 Hardout Bar — Plenty Road

-Best for: Vinyl DJs, local brews, and that “mate’s living room” atmosphere
+Best for: Vinyl DJs, local brews, and a “mate’s living room” atmosphere

-The drink selections lean Victorian: local craft beers, regional wines, and pét-nats.
-Vinyl DJs spin on weekends, covering everything from soul to hip-hop.
-It’s a bar that functions as a pub — a neighbourhood gathering spot where regulars hold court and newcomers are welcomed without ceremony.
+The drink selections lean Victorian: local craft beers, regional wines, and pet-nats.
+Vinyl DJs spin on weekends covering everything from soul to hip-hop.
+A bar that functions as a pub — a neighbourhood gathering spot where regulars hold court and newcomers are welcomed.

 Getting Home Safe

 Preston’s pubs are well-connected by public transport.
-The 86 tram runs along High Street, and the Mernda train line stops at Preston Station.
-Rideshare availability is good along the main roads (High, Plenty, Bell).
-If you’re out late, the Night Network buses cover parts of Preston — check the PTV app for current routes.
+The 86 tram runs along Plenty Road, and the Mernda line stops at Preston station, Bell station, and Regent station.
+Rideshare availability is good along High Street, Plenty Road, and Bell Street.